richi3f-zz/pokemon-trading-spreadsheet/README.md

 ## Features

-* Filter Pokémon by generation, gender ratio & Poké Ball
-* Display breedables, valuable Pokémon (e.g., shinies or RNGs) and wants
+* Display breedables, valuable Pokémon (e.g., shinies or RNGs), wants or your NFT collection
 * Faster loading than sharing a Google Sheets document
+* Filter Pokémon by generation, gender ratio, Poké Ball, shinyness or HA
+* Search for Pokémon (thanks to [Armienn](https://github.com/Armienn))

 ## How to Use